interplaynetary/dpi/DPI.md

 #### **1.1 The Imperative: A Global Crisis of Coordination** {#1.1-the-imperative:-a-global-crisis-of-coordination}

 From climate adaptation to pandemic response, from humanitarian aid to sustainable development, our institutional frameworks for cooperation are failing to meet the pace and scale of global challenges.
 Pledges for critical funding are stalled by bureaucracy, emergency resources are paralyzed by political negotiation, and aid flows are inequitable.
-This systemic gridlock fuels a legitimate global fear of collapse, as the mechanisms we rely on—markets that exclude the vulnerable, charity that is unsustainable, and top-down authority that is too slow and inflexible—prove inadequate for a crisis-prone world.
+This systemic gridlock fuels a legitimate global fear of collapse, as the mechanisms we rely on - markets that exclude the vulnerable, charity that is unsustainable, and top-down authority that is too slow and inflexible - prove inadequate for a crisis-prone world.

 The challenge is not a lack of resources or goodwill, but a lack of effective coordination infrastructure.
 We are attempting to solve 21st-century polycrises with 20th-century tools.
 This moment presents a unique opportunity to prototype new systems of reciprocity and regeneration.
 We are not here to propose another framework; we are here to deploy a fully-implemented, mathematically-proven Digital Public Infrastructure (DPI) designed for this exact purpose.